Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 `grep apt etc/sudoers` This would display the entire line of text from sudoers and you can see the max username.
 This is an important trick as essentially you can search for a specific comand in the sudoers to see which users have access to it

 - Then re-test by running `su max` and then `sudo apt update` - Note that using sudo here is important

+**Deleting a user or usergroup**

+> `deluser` for Deleting a user

+ `sudo deluser --remove-home mike`

+ - Here --remove-home refers to removing the folder of the username mkike from the home directory

+## `usermod` for Assigning grops to the users and locking an existing user

+>  Assigning groups to to username using `-G` Note the capital letters

+`sudo usermod -G mike mike`  Note that this is an interesting command.
+Here I have a username mike and I am assignining it to the group named mike as well.

+> Locking `-L`

+`sudo usermod -G mike mike`